Picovoice/speaker-diarization-benchmark/README.md

 ### Core-Hour

-The Core-Hour metric is used to evaluate the computational efficiency of the diarization engine.
-This metric indicates how much audio can be processed in an hour using a single CPU core.
+The Core-Hour metric is used to evaluate the computational efficiency of the diarization engine, indicating the number of hours required to process one hour of audio on a single CPU core.

 > [!NOTE]
 > `Total Memory Usage` and `Core-Hour` metrics are not applicable to cloud-based engines.